acend/kubernetes-basics-training/content/en/docs/03.0/_index.en.md

 {{< onlyWhen rancher >}}
 {{% alert title="Note" color="primary" %}}
-Namespaces created via `kubectl`, have to be assigned to your Rancher project in order to be seen inside the Rancher WebGUI.
+Namespaces created via `kubectl`, have to be assigned to your Rancher project in order to be seen inside the Rancher Web console.
 Ask your teacher for the assignement.
-Or you can create the namespace directlly within the Rancher WebGui
+Or you can create the namespace directlly within the Rancher Web console
 {{% /alert %}}
 {{< /onlyWhen >}}